tldr-pages/tldr/pages/linux/rig.md

 # rig

-> Utility that will piece together a random first name, last name, street number and address, along with a geographically consistant (ie, they all match the same area) city, state, ZIP code, and area code.
+> Utility to piece together a random first name, last name, street number and address, along with a geographically consistent (ie, they all match the same area) city, state, ZIP code, and area code.
 > More information: <https://manpages.ubuntu.com/manpages/focal/man6/rig.6.html>.

 - Display a random name (male or female) and address: